 Verse 22: Ma i fruts si pocavin dentri di jê: but the children struck (were striking) one another inside of her.
 The verb pocâ means to hit, to strike; the reflexive pocâsi, then, means to hit one another, to strike one another.
 Supplementary examples of the verb pocâ: lu à pocât cuntun pugn (he hit him with his fist; il pugn, fist); lis dôs machinis si son pocadis (the two cars struck one another; la machine, car); i doi veicui si son pocâts li de crosere (the two vehicles hit one another at the intersection; il veicul, vehicle; la crosere, intersection).
 Pa la cuâl e disè: which is why she said.
 Rebekah says: s’e je cussì, parcè mo dut chest? (if this is how it is, why then all this?); by this, Rebekah is asking: if this is how pregnancy is, why then did I desire all this?
 E lè a domandâi consei al Signôr: she went to ask counsel of the the Lord.

 Verse 23: Doi popui a son tal to grim: two peoples are in your womb.
 Dôs gjernaziis a saltaran fûr des tôs vissaris e si dividaran: two bloodlines shall come forth from your innards and they shall divide.
 Une gjernazie e sarà plui fuarte di chê altre: one offspring shall be stronger than the other.
-Il plui grant al sarà famei dal plui piçul: the older (bigger) shall be the servant of the younger (smaller).
+Il plui grant al sarà famei dal plui piçul: the older (greater) shall be the servant of the younger (lesser).

 Verse 24: Cuant che al spirà il timp di parturî: when her labour had come to an end; taken more literally, when the time of giving birth had come to an end (expired).
 Ve ch’e veve dôi gimui: thus it was that she had two twins.
 Un zimul (found here as gimul) is a twin; its plural is zimui (gimui).
 Supplementary examples of zimul: vê un fradi zimul (to have a twin brother); a son nassûts trê zimui (triplets have been born).
 Zimul can also be used as adjective (zimul, zimui; zimule, zimulis); the former Twin Towers of New York, for example, can be referred to as lis Tors Zimulis.